 - 1. SEP agencies shall complete the following procedures to transfer individuals receiving case management services to another county within the same SEP district: - a.
-Notify the current county department of social services eligibility enrollment specialist of the individual's plans to relocate to another county and the date of transfer, with financial transfer details at Section 8.100.3.C. - b.
-If the individual's current service providers do not provide services in the area where the individual is relocating, make arrangements, in consultation with the individual, for new service providers. - c.
-In order to assure quality of services and supports and health and welfare of the individual, the case manager must observe and evaluate the condition of the individual's residence.
-Upon Department approval, observation may be completed using virtual technology methods.
-Such approval may be granted for situations in which in-person observation would pose a documented safety risk to the case manager or client (e.g., natural disaster, pandemic, etc.). - d.
-If the individual is moving from one county to another to enter an Alternative Care Facility (ACF), forward copies of the following individual records to the ACF prior to the individual's admission to the facility: - i.
-Level of Care Eligibility Determination. - ii.
+Notify the county department of social services eligibility enrollment specialist of the individual's plans to relocate to another county and the date of transfer, with financial transfer details at Section 8.100.3.C. - b.
+If the individual's current service providers do not provide services in the area where the individual is relocating, make arrangements in consultation with the individual for new service providers. - c.
+In order to assure quality of services and supports and health and welfare of the individual, the case manager must observe and evaluate the condition of the individuals residence. - d.
+If the individual is moving from one county to another county to enter an Alternative Care Facility (ACF), forward copies of the following individual records to the Alternative Care Facility (ACF), prior to the individual's admission to the facility: - i.
+ULTC 100.2, certified by the SEP; - ii.
 The individual's updated draft Prior Authorization Request (PAR) and/or Post Eligibility Treatment of Income (PETI) form; and - iii.
 Verification of Medicaid eligibility status.